 Q&A: Daniel Libeskind on His New Sculptural Work

-The architects says he uses sculpture as a means to investigate "the dynamism of where architecture is moving."
+Architect uses sculpture to investigate the dynamism of where architecture is moving.

 With the recent launch of Cosentino’s new ultra-compact architectural surface, Dekton, the company made an additional announcement.
 Architect Daniel Libeskind is working with Dekton to create Beyond The Wall, a permanent sculpture at the Cosentino global headquarters in Almeria, Spain.
 Beyond The Wall shows Libeskind’s unique approach to architecture as a language capable of narrating the story of the human soul; a hybrid and wide-ranging force, at once a narrative, a method, an art form, and a way of thinking about the world.
 The project will be unveiled by Libeskind in late November 2013.
 Libeskind took some time to talk to me about the sculpture, Dekton, and where he sees architecture being headed.